neilboyd/me/GitHub-Satellite-2016.md

 was a one-day conference in Amsterdam, primarily aimed at developers.

-There was no focus on any specific technology since GitHub is just a platform, but insted a focus on the workflows of software development.
+There was no focus on any specific technology since GitHub is just a platform, but instead a focus on the *workflows* of software development.

 There was a `Develop` track and a `Discover` track.
 I had intended to attend the `Develop` track, but ended up on the `Discover` track,